envs-net/help/docs/mail.md

 # # user email
-we use the [modoboa](https://modoboa.org/) mail-software on our server - made multidomain email hosting simple.
+we use the [modoboa](https://modoboa.org/) mail-software on our server.

 |  |  |  |
 | ------------------------- |:---:|:---:|